INF2A/calendarapi/README.md

 # Examples

 do the following to make a api call when the application is running
-<b><strong>NOTE: first time you run this application, you should see a google login screen requesting permission for "Cluster & SmartMirror Calendar API". log in with your google account and accept this.</strong></b>
+<strong>NOTE: first time you run this application, you should see a google login screen requesting permission for "Cluster & SmartMirror Calendar API". log in with your google account and accept this.</strong><br>
 <br>
 <b>connect to the application(should start when you run the application):</b><br>
 {ip_cluster}:{port_api}/<br>